-For the majority of the 20+ years that Millikin has participated in U.S. News & World Report’s “Best Colleges” publication data collections, Millikin has been ranked in the top 18 or higher.
-This is the second year in a row that Millikin has placed in the top ten of U.S. News & World Report’s “Best Regional Colleges – Midwest.”
+For the majority of the 20-plus years that Millikin has participated in U.S. News & World Report's "Best Colleges" publication data collections, Millikin has been ranked in the top 18 or higher.

-U.S. News & World Report’s rankings are based on a number of factors including academic reputation, retention and graduation rates, faculty resources and SAT/ACT test scores of incoming freshmen.
-The rankings being released in this edition are based on information submitted by schools on various factors from multiple academic years.
+U.S. News & World Report's rankings are based on a number of factors including graduation and retention rates, assessment of excellence, faculty resources, student selectivity and financial resources.
+The rankings being released in this year's edition are based on information submitted by schools on various factors from multiple academic years.